symengine/symengine-wheels/README.md

   2. Use only static libraries for C++ dependencies.
   3. Build the wrapper with `-static-libgcc -static-libstdcxx`

-For macOS we need to do the following,
+For macOS we need to ONE of the following,

-  1. Use only static libraries for C++ dependencies.
+  1. Use only static libraries for C++ dependencies and ink in libc++ statically OR
-  2. Link in libc++ statically or hope that the dependencies don't use newer features of libc++.
+  2. Hope that the dependencies don't use newer features of libc++.
 (We checked and they didn't)

 For Windows,